burrelvannjr/no-snitching/README.md

 ## Script Usage

 ### Input Files
 The script requires the following text files in the same directory as the script.
-Each file should contain one entry per line:
 - `first-names.txt`: First names
 - `last-names.txt`: Last names
 - `courses.txt`: Course names